Impact of COVID-19 on projects supported by the CALQ

 Are final-year students eligible for all CALQ programs?
 How will you evaluate them on the excellence of past work criterion?

 To enable post-secondary art students in their final year to enter the profession under these challenging circumstances, they will be eligible, on an exceptional basis, for all sections of the grants program as well as the Vivacité and Recognition programs, even if they don’t meet all the regular requirements.
-School work can be taken into consideration.
+School works may be taken into account in the evaluation.

 No. The CALQ is sensitive to the problems of final-year students and emerging artists in the field of humour.
 We have therefore set up a pilot project to support the creation of quality texts and help young artists enter the profession.
-For this purpose, emerging humorists will be able to submit applications to three sections of the grants program: Research and Exploration, Creation and Professional Development.
+For this purpose, emerging comedians will be able to submit applications to three sections of the grants program: Research and Exploration, Creation and Professional Development.
+Submissions from emerging artists in the field of humour will be evaluated by their peers in humour.

 Are artist-entrepreneurs eligible for CALQ support?